hkrsmk/smpdemo/README.md

 Known bugs:

-1. Firefox cannot recognise the font
+1. Firefox cannot recognise the font, mrt station buttons don't work properly

 2. "Return to Home" animation is glitchy

+3. Mobile cannot zoom out (possibly due to width: 100% ?)

+4. Swiping right even at step 5 of the "Guide" can lead you to the MRT line pages.

 "Guide" section bugs (refreshing will fix this):